 Eliminate any foods that you have sensitivities to, particularly excess sugar from your diet.
 Eating too much sugar creates blood sugar spikes that cause the adrenals to work harder.

 Instead of sugar, processed foods, eat lots of brightly colored vegetables, lean clean protein, and whole grains.
 Also be sure to eat regular meals so your blood sugar doesn’t dip too low.
-No more skipping breakfast!
+No more skipping breakfast while you’re recovering from adrenal fatigue!

 Go to bed early, before you get a second cortisol surge after 11 pm.
 Aim to get to bed at 10 pm or before.
 Practicing “proper sleep hygiene” is an idea that’s become increasingly important in our fast-paced world, and part of that means keeping a regular bedtime so you train your body to sleep better.